opencaesar/owl-tools/owl-tools/owl-load/README.md

 [Other methods to run Fuseki](https://jena.apache.org/documentation/fuseki2/fuseki-run.html)

 # Creating a Fuseki Dataset
-These instructions are specific to creating a Fuseki server.
+These instructions are specific to creating a Fuseki dataset.

 ## Method 1: GUI
 Enter your Fuseki URL into your web browser and create a dataset in the manage dataset tab.